-- 107. In their communications to the Secretariat, Belgium, Italy and the Netherlands state that they have put the decision into effect in their countries.
-This has also been the case in the other adhering OEEC countries as the decisions of the Council of OEEC automatically come into force as soon as they have been adopted. - 108.
-The replies to the OEEC questionnaire mentioned above have been submitted to an expert committee in November, 1954, whereupon the Manpower Committee of the OEEC will examine the replies and the considerations of the expert committee. - 109.
-The first results of the decision are, therefore, not yet available to the Secretariat; however, according to hearsay, it has generally not resulted in the grant of more work permits than would otherwise have been the case, but it is too soon to form an opinion on the results of the decision in question, since it did not come into effect until 1st January, 1954. - 110.
+- 107. In their replies, referred to in the introduction of the present report, Belgium, Italy and the Netherlands state that they have put the decision into effect in their countries.
+This has also been the case in the other adhering ODEC countries as the decisions of the Council of OEEC automatically come into force as soon as they have been adepted. - 108.
+The replies to the OLEC questionnaire mentioned above have been submitted to an expert committee in November, 1954, whereupon the Manpower Committee of the OLEC will examine the replies and the considerations of the expert committee. - 109.
+The first results of the decision are, therefore, not yet available to the Secretariat; however, according to hearsay, it has generally not resulted in the grant of more work permits than would otherwise have been the case, but it is too soon to form an opinion on the results of the decision in question, since it did not come into effect until let January, 1954. - 110.
 The Council decision has also requested all countries to reconsider their policy immediately with a view to reducing to a minimum the number of years of regular employment which must elapse before foreign workers are freed from employment restrictions.
-The results of the review undertaken in this connection were to be notified by 30th June, 1954, to the Organization, which is now studying the communications regarding this matter, which have been received from member governments. - 111.
-In March, 1954, the OEEC Council decided that the authorities of member countries shall grant to refugees officially recognised as such in another member country at the time when the rules of the Code are applied, the same treatment as to each other's nationals provided that they have the right to return to that country. - 112.
+The results of the review undertaken in this connection were to be notified by 30th June, 1954, to the Organization, which is now studying the communications regarding this matter, which have been received from member governments. - Ill.
+In March, 1954, the ODEC Council decided that the authorities of member countries shall grant to refugees officially recognised as such in another member country at the time when the rules of the Code are applied, the same treatment as to each other's nationals provided that they have the right to return to that country. - 112.
 The OEEC has sent out a questionnaire on future population trends in member countries.
 On the request of OEEC, the "Centre européen d'Etudes de Population"(1) has made an analysis of the replies received.
 The conclusions of this analysis are: